 Scheduling study time or homework time also can help foil one of college students’ toughest habits to break: procrastination.
 By waiting until the last minute to study, complete homework or write a paper, students only add more stress to their lives.
 If your student tends to procrastinate, there are some helpful resources online with suggestions on how to break the cycle.

 And while most Wake Forest students prefer to be busy and like to have a full array of extracurricular activities in which to participate, it is very helpful (at least for the first semester) to make sure that they can manage their academic load.
-So if your Deac signed up for 20 clubs and activities at the Student Involvement Fair and finds they cannot manage to be in all of them, relay the message that it is OK to drop out of something if it overextends them.
+So if your Deac signed up for 20 clubs and activities at the Fall Involvement Fair and finds they cannot manage to be in all of them, relay the message that it is OK to drop out of something if it overextends them.

 Contact